What to do! What to do!

 Here is some truth in this corner of my little world.

 In 2012 I turned 50!
 Hard to believe I know, but it is true.
-Surprisingly I didn’t have any trepidation about reaching this milestone; instead I embraced it and wanted to find ways to celebrate this century mark.
+Surprisingly, I didn’t have any trepidation about reaching this milestone; instead I embraced it and wanted to find ways to celebrate this century mark.

-I’ve heard it said that throughout our lives people come in and write on the wall of our identity.
+I’ve heard it said that people come in and write on the wall of your identity.
 Thereby giving us a definition of how we see ourselves.
-I am a visual person, so I imagine there being a giant chalkboard hanging around in my head with scribble written on it.
+I tend to operate as a visual person, so in my imagination hangs a giant chalkboard with descriptive scribble written on it.

-All that being said, I had turned 50 and all the words that defined me had left me confused about who I really am.
-Who I was created to be?
-So armed with Psalm 139, I decided to set out and find out.
-Staying Stacy is a journey to learn how to embrace myself as God created me.
+With all that hanging around in my head, along with the fact I had entered the second half of my life, I found the words that defined me left me confused about who I really was.
+Who was I created to be?
+So armed with Psalm 139, I decided to put foot to path and find out.
+Thus began Staying Stacy, a journey of learning how to embrace myself as God created me.

 I have learned how to wrap this journey of trial and error and success and failure in the beauty of Father’s created.
 Letting myself not only share in the tears, but also learning to laugh as I travel this BIG LIFE adventure.

 I’m really past the phase on wondering what I will be when I grow up.
 Instead, I have now found I would rather focus on what Father wants me to be.
 To be more aware of what He is showing me through this everyday journey of existence.
 I have learned He has given me the ability to see Him not only in the simple things, but also the complexities as well.

 Those things written on the chalkboard of my mind have given me perspective and insight, regardless of how I often times feel about them.
 There isn’t a single thing wasted in the hands of a good Father and learning how to embrace that is really a lot more fun!

 Editors Note: This post was originally published in July of 2013 and has been completely revamped and updated for accuracy and comprehensiveness.